 - Submit your own railways to this website.

-- Detailed performance log, so you can improve your score and see what went wrong, if any.
+- Detailed performance log, so you can improve your score and see what went wrong, if anything.

 - Timetable output in plain text and .csv (spreadsheet) for added realism.